 At least to the layman.
 Ours didn’t.
 At first.
 It was gaudy and ugly.
 Now, a cheaper website setup doesn’t have to mean ugly.
 A great web design firm tried to charge me $6,500 for a website.
 Hey, that’s right on par in terms of pricing, but it was too much for us.
 I learned it all myself.
 The problem (eventually a positive) was that I wanted to learn it all.
 It’s my nature to try and be great at something.
 In this case, I didn’t need to be.
 I just needed to be sufficient.
 There are a ton of free and premium templates out there that will make your site look professional.

 The day I discovered Shopify was one of the greatest days of my business life.
-Shopify makes it easy to setup for website and collect payments and they have a large selection of themes and plugins.
+Shopify makes it easy to setup your website and collect payments and they have a large selection of themes and plugins.
 For a longer article about making the best e-commerce site click here.

 Your website doesn’t have to do a ton.
 It doesn’t need to be flashy and full of scripts that will knock a customer’s socks off.
 It just needs to show your products off in a way that is in line with your brand.
 Make sure everything flows and matches and represents what you’re trying to come across as.
 A few links are all you need: